Aghanims/stock_alert_notif/.github/ISSUES/006-fix-alertmanager-infinite-loop.md

 Title: Replace infinite loop in `AlertManager.checkAllAlerts()` with scheduled polling and graceful shutdown

 Description:
-`AlertManager.checkAllAlerts()` currently contains a placeholder infinite loop.
-Replace that with a scheduled executor or timer that polls market data at a configurable interval and supports graceful shutdown.
+`AlertManager.checkAllAlerts()` currently contains a placeholder infinite loop..

 Acceptance Criteria:
 - `AlertManager` uses a `ScheduledExecutorService` (or equivalent) to run checks on an interval (configurable via properties).